Mevhare/Customer-Shopping-Analysis/README.md

 6. Quantity and Price were both positive numeric columns.
 7. Payment method consists of cash,credit card or debit card.
 8. Invoice date had inconsistent formating which was corrected to be in D/MM/YYYY format.
 Transactions ranged from January 2020 to December 2023.
-9. There are only 10 malls include in the shopping_malls column.
+9. There are only 10 malls included in the shopping_malls column.